rdragonz/hamyamdiscord/README.md

 HamYam bot ported to Discord

 ## Installation
-This bot requires a Discord API key, QRZ XML data access, an Imgur Client ID, and Python3.
+This bot requires a Discord API key, QRZ XML data access, and Python3.12 or above.

 0. Clone the repository into a file on your machine
 > git clone https://github.com/rdragonz/hamyamdiscord.git